MontrealCorpusTools/PolyglotDB/docs/source/developer_neo4j_implementation.rst

 Corpus hierarchy representation
 ===============================

-Metadata about the corpus is stored in a graph hierarchy, which corresponds to a :class:`polyglotdb.structure.Hierarchy` object belonging to
-:class:`polyglotdb.corpus.CorpusContext`
-objects.
+Neo4j is a schemaless database, each node can have arbitrary information added to it without requiring that information on any other node.
+However, enforcing a bit of a schema on the Neo4j is helpful for dealing with corpora which are more structured than an arbitrary graph.
+For a user, knowing that a typo leads to a property name that doesn't exist on any annotations that they're querying is useful.
+Additionally, knowing the type of the data stored (string, boolean, float, etc) allows for restricting certain operations (for instance, calculating a by speaker z-score is only relevant for numeric properties).
+As such a schema in the form of a Hierarchy is explicitly defined and used in PolyglotDB.

+Each :class:`~polyglotdb.corpus.CorpusContext` has a :class:`polyglotdb.structure.Hierarchy` object which stores metadata about the corpus.
+Hierarchy objects are basically schemas for the Neo4j database, telling the user what information annotations of a given type should have (i.e., do ``word`` annotations have ``frequency`` as a type property? ``part_of_speech`` as a token property?).
+Additionally it also gives the strict hierarchy between levels of annotation.
+A freshly imported corpus with just words and phones will have a simple hierarchy that phones are *contained by* words.
+Enrichment can add more levels to the hierarchy for syllables and utterances.
+All aspects of the Hierarchy object are stored in the Neo4j database and synced with the :class:`~polyglotdb.corpus.CorpusContext` object.

 In the Neo4j graph, there is a :code:`Corpus` root node, with all encoded annotations linked as they would be in an annotation graph for a given discourse (i.e., Utterance -> Word -> Syllable -> Phone in orange below).
 These nodes contain a list of properties that will be found on each node in the annotation graphs (i.e., :code:`label`, :code:`begin`, :code:`end`), along with what type of data each property is (i.e., string, numeric, boolean, etc).
 There will also be a property for :code:`subsets` that